-PSY 271: Social Psychology.
-(3)

-Study of social influence: perception of oneself and others, attitudes, conformity, attraction, altruism, aggression, groups.
-Prerequisite: PSY 105.

 Religious Studies (RELG)

 RELG 103: Introduction to the Bible.
 (3)

 Survey of the Bible in historical context.

+RELG 105: Religion and the Arts.
+(3)

+Introduction to the relationship between religion and culture as reflected in the arts.

 RELG 107: Living World Religions.
 (3)

 Introduction to major living world religions, such as Buddhism, Christianity, Hinduism, Islam, and Judaism.

 RELG 247: Studies in Religions.
 (3)

 Elementary topics in the study of world religions.
 Course may be repeated up to three times provided the topics vary.

 RELG 263: Eastern Religions.
 (3)

 A study of major Asian traditions, such as Taoism, Hinduism and Buddhism.

 RELG 264: Western Religions.
 (3)

 A study of major Western traditions, such as Christianity, Islam, and Judaism.

 Russian (RUSS)

-RUSS 101: Elementary Russian I. (3)
+RUSS 101: Elementary Russian.
+(3)

 Elementary Russian for students with no previous exposure to the language.
 Development of all four-language skills: reading, speaking, writing and listening comprehension.
 Can be taken in conjunction with RUSS 103.

 RUSS 102: Elementary Russian II.
 (3)

 Elementary Russian for students who have completed RUSS 101 or equivalent.
-Continued development of all four skills
+Continued development of all four skills.

 Can be taken in conjunction with RUSS 104.

 RUSS 103-104: Beginnings: Speaking Russian.
 (1,1)

 Practice in basic conversation and training in acquiring a good accent.
 The courses are supplemental to RUSS 101-102 and stress the patterns and forms introduced in the main courses.

-RUSS 201-202: Intermediate Russian I- Intermediate Russian II.
+RUSS 201-202: Intermediate Russian I-Intermediate Russian II.
 (3, 3)

 Prerequisites: RUSS 101-102 or the equivalent.

 SOC 101: Introduction to Sociology.
 (3) Basic concepts, topics, and theories of contemporary sociology.
 Prerequisite for more advanced courses in sociology.
-Meets New Mexico Lower Division General Education Common Core Curriculum Area IV: Social/Behavioral Sciences.
+Meets New Mexico Lower Division General Education Common Core Curriculum Area IV: Social/Behavioral Sciences (NMCCN 1113.)
+SOC 200: Foundations of Social Welfare.
+(3) Overview of social welfare institutions in Western societies related to social change, stratification, economy, politics, dependency, poverty, wealth, and unemployment in U.S. and other countries; examines social work and related human service occupations.
+Prerequisite: SOC 101.
 SOC 205: Crime, Public Policy and the Criminal Justice System.
-(3) The study of crime, the criminal justice system and crimerelated public policy.
+(3) The study of crime, the criminal justice system and crime-related public policy.
 Discussion of key criminological concepts, measurement of crime and delinquency, its distribution in society, victimization, public opinion, the criminal justice system, crime control strategies and policies.
 Prerequisite: SOC 101.